ilmanzo/suse_presentations/selinux_the_easy_way/selinux_the_easy_way.md

 **Read it as**: "nginx (`httpd_t`) tried to read a file labeled `user_tmp_t` → denied"

 ---

-# ⚡ The Quick Check: Is It SELinux?
+## ⚡ Quick Check: is it a SELinux issue ?

 ```bash
 # Step 1: Something fails.
 Is SELinux blocking it?